LibertadVoluntaria/rs-hiscores/README.md

 Looks up a player's stats.

-`player` should be the exact display name of the player. `game` should either be `rs3` for RuneScape 3 hiscores, or `osrs` for Oldschool RuneScape hiscores.
+`player` should be the exact display name of the player.
+`game` should either be `rs3` for RuneScape 3 hiscores, or `osrs` for Oldschool RuneScape hiscores.
+If not the lookup will default to RuneScape 3 hiscores.

 `callback` returns an object with each a property for each skill.
 And each skill object has the properties `rank`,